2025-26 quality initiatives

 Requirements

-• Submit a completed IRS Form W9 with application
+• Upload a completed IRS Form W9 with application and your Child Care License.

-• Submit grant reporting within 90 days after receiving award funds
+• Complete an evaluation within 90 days of receiving award funds.

 As a participant, you will:

-• Financial grant of $2,000 to work towards any outdoor goals
+• Receive a financial grant of $1,250 to work towards any physical activity and nutrition goals

 Eligibility